sbtliquibase/sbt-liquibase-plugin/README.md

 Acknoledgements
 ---------------
 Inspiration from previous work done by others on the following projects was an enourmous help.
- * sbt-liquibase plugin for sbt 0.11/0.12 (thanks for actually making this plugin in the furst place!)
+ * sbt-liquibase plugin for sbt 0.11/0.12 (thanks for actually making this plugin in the first place!)
- * sbt-web (helped to bring this up to speed with 0.13 plugin standars)
+ * sbt-web (helped to bring this up to speed with 0.13 plugin standarts)
  * sbt-assembly (learned a lot about scripted sbt tests)